jpittman/vsc/28days.md

 ***Note: Due to some limitations with carrd.co, I'm now hosting the information directly on my site.
 The links and info from the older carrd.co site are currently being migrated over.***

+### Day 25 - Self Care

+Due to circumstances, the content for this day had to be moved to the next day.
+The content that was shown was an acknowledgement of self care.

 ### Day 24 - Community Moderation

 - [Setting Up Community Moderation Guidelines](https://www.getopensocial.com/blog/community-management/setting-community-moderation-guidelines)